 I have previous policy experience with the United States Agency for International Development, where I worked as a Virtual Student Federal Service E-Intern for the Democracy, Human Rights, and Governance Center, and my work has been published in Comparative Political Studies, Governance, the Oxford Research Encyclopedia of Politics, and the Routledge Handbook of Illiberalism.

-I earned my M.A. in Political Science from Ohio State University in 2015.
-Before coming to Ohio State, I earned my B.A. in International Studies from Rhodes College in 2012.
+Prior to coming to Arizona State, I completed my Ph.D. in Political Science at Ohio State University and I was a Postdoctoral Research Fellow at the Niehaus Center for Globalization and Governance (NCGG) at Princeton University.
+Before coming to Ohio State, I earned my B.A. in International Studies from Rhodes College.
 I am originally from Memphis, Tennessee.